Define the resources for your app

 hosts, for secure access from within a function.

-Each connection requires a unique name, specified as a key containing only alphanumeric characters and hyphens.
+Each connection requires a unique name, specified as a key containing only

 Each connection has a type